fastrodev/fastro/index.md

 ## Getting Started

+View [deployed applications on google cloud run](https://hello-6bxxicr2uq-ue.a.run.app/).
 Go to [the documentation](https://fastro.dev/docs/) to install command line interface and create a project.

 ![][tree]